junxit/us-congress-bills-110/metadata.md

 - 2008-06-25 — Message on Senate action sent to the House.
 - 2008-06-25 — Received in the House.
 - 2008-06-25 — Referred to the House Committee on Transportation and Infrastructure.
+- 2008-06-26 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2008-07-31 — Committee Consideration and Mark-up Session Held.
+- 2008-07-31 — Ordered to be Reported by Voice Vote.
+- 2008-07-31 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2008-09-08 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-09-08 — Cleared for White House.
+- 2008-09-08 — Considered as unfinished business. (consideration: CR H7824-7825)
+- 2008-09-08 — Considered under suspension of the rules. (consideration: CR H7816-7817)
+- 2008-09-08 — DEBATE - The House proceeded with forty minutes of debate on S. 2837.
+- 2008-09-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-08 — Mr. Carney moved to suspend the rules and pass the bill.
+- 2008-09-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 375 - 1 (Roll no. 568). (text: CR H7816)
+- 2008-09-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 375 - 1 (Roll no. 568).(text: CR H7816)
+- 2008-09-08 — Placed on the House Calendar, Calendar No. 259.
+- 2008-09-08 — Reported by the Committee on Transportation.
+H. Rept.
+110-823.
+- 2008-09-08 — Reported by the Committee on Transportation.
+H. Rept.
+110-823.